 Review your Federal loan options.
 This website from the Federal Student Aid office of the U.S. Dept. of Education offers a solid breakdown of the different federal repayment plans available to you.
 These range from the standard 10-year plan, to pay-as-you-earn and income-based plans offering a wide range of flexibility.
 Explore the options and see where your needs fit.

-- What you can do right now: Use this repayment estimator to see how your monthly and lifetime payments might vary based on your personal info.
+- What you can do right now: Compare your refinanced rates against the federal options to see how your monthly and lifetime payments might vary based on your personal info.

 Know the advantages of refinancing.
 Consolidating your private and federal loans into one single private loan can have a couple distinct advantages.
 You could bundle your private and federal loans together into one new loan with a potentially lower interest rate, or switch to shorter repayment terms.
 All of this depends on your unique financial situation, and should be carefully considered with your projected future income, goals, and current financial resources in mind.
 Also, please note that refinancing federal loans to a private loan will result in a loss of federal benefits.